Pithus/bazaar/README.md

 ```
 # Community

 Do you have questions?
 Do you want to chat with us?
-Come join us on our discord: [https://discord.gg/PgdKfp4VMQ](https://discord.gg/PgdKfp4VMQ)
+Come join us on our discord: [https://discord.gg/PgdKfp4VMQ](https://discord.gg/PgdKfp4VMQ).

+You can also preview some features, explore the tools and our work process on TryHackMe with our own featured room! [https://tryhackme.com/room/androidmalwareanalysis](https://tryhackme.com/room/androidmalwareanalysis)